Okkirikomi: Flavor and ingredients

 In northern and western Gunma, okkirikomi is typically miso based, but in eastern Gunma it tends to be soy sauce based.
 In central Gunma, both kinds are popular.
-Historically, soy sauce was widely available in Eastern Gunma but at that time there were not many opportunities to eat okkirikomi, so as soy sauce became more commonly available in every day households, people in Eastern Gunma began using it instead of miso for their okkirikomi.
+Historically, soy sauce was widely available in Eastern Gunma but at that time there were not many opportunities to eat okkirikomi, so as soy sauce became more commonly available in everyday households, people in Eastern Gunma began using it instead of miso for their okkirikomi.
 It remained popular even when soy sauce became expensive.

 The vegetables used in okkirikomi also varies depending on the area.
 In mountainous regions such as the towns surrounding Mt.
 Akagi and Mt.
 Haruna, taro is a common ingredient whereas in areas like Agatsuma and Tano District, potatoes are more often used.
 However, sweeter vegetables such as sweet potato or pumpkin are generally not added regardless of the area.

 Differences between other kinds of noodles

 Udon

 When making okkirikomi noodles, salt is not added, and the noodles are raw when placed in the pot to simmer.
 The flour then dissolves into the broth, causing it to thicken.
 Because of the broth's thickness, eating okkirikomi helps warm up one's body, and thus it is a popular food in winter.
 Likewise, it is generally not cooked during hot summer months.

 In the past, there was a difference in the quality of flour used for udon and okkirkomi; the latter sometimes contained some of the bran.
-Additionally, okkirikomi was cooked regularly in every day life, whereas udon was only eaten on special occasions.
+Additionally, okkirikomi was cooked regularly in everyday life, whereas udon was only eaten on special occasions.